shanzson/DappToken-ICO/README.md

-# What is Dapp-Token ICO?
+# What is Dapp-Token?
-  DappToken ICO is an ERC-20 token on Ethereum and aims to raise about 12.5 Million dollars in ETH.
+  DappToken is an ERC-20 token on Ethereum and aims to raise about 12.5 Million dollars in ETH.
 This happens via a minted, capped, finalizable, timed and whitlisted crowdsale.
+The latest Openzeppelin version 2.5 for Crowdsale have been used for this purpose.
 The conversion from ETH to USD is dynamic as it uses Chainlink price feeds to achieve this.

 # What is the total supply of Dapp-Tokens?
   The total supply of Dapp-Tokens is capped at 50 Billion.